Swiss International Air Lines Flight 1885: Investigation

 An engine failure due to a previously unknown fault pattern was flagged during initial investigations.
-The left engine's main shaft was found fractured.
+The left engine's Front Drive Gear System as well as two bearings were found damaged.
 The crew's protective breathing equipment (PBE) was also under investigation.
 Because of handling and performance issues Swiss had started a replacement programme in October 2023 which was expected to finish in the first quarter of 2025.

 The investigation faces scrutiny over the handling of the case by the Austrian Federal Safety Investigation Authority (SUB).
 Key concerns include a seven-day delay in notifying international bodies of the incident as an "accident," despite the subsequent death of a crew member from oxygen deprivation, potentially linked to faulty breathing equipment (PBE).

 A criminal complaint, filed on behalf of ten passengers of a previous, unrelated Austrian Airlines flight that encountered severe hail, alleges a pattern of behavior from the SUB.
 This filing claimed the SUB initially attempted to classify the Swiss incident as a minor "disturbance".
 Further allegations claimed improper handling of the potentially faulty PBE masks.
 The masks were reportedly transported in an "unidentified garbage bag" by airport staff at the SUB investigator's request and left unattended, raising concerns about evidence preservation.
 The Graz prosecutor's office is investigating potential charges of involuntary manslaughter and bodily harm related to the Swiss incident.
 The aforementioned complaint also alleged that the SUB had a history of downplaying incidents, citing the Austrian Airlines case where flight recorder data was allegedly not secured following a hailstorm encounter.
 The SUB denied the claims.

 On 17 March 2025, the Written Preliminary Report has been published by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology.